-This easy Low Carb Keto Pumpkin Bread with almond flour is sweetly spiced, moist and only 3g net carbs per slice.
-It’s an easy, FODMAP-friendly, one-bowl recipe that will fill your house with the amazing aroma of pumpkin and spice.
+This easy Gluten-free Pumpkin Bread with almond flour is sweetly spiced, moist and only 3g net carbs per slice.
+It’s an easy, low-carb pumpkin bread recipe that will fill your house with the amazing aroma of pumpkin and spice.
+And, I've included variations for paleo and low-FODMAP diets.

-Nothing spreads those autumn vibes more than a cozy kitchen filled with smells of fresh baked pumpkin bread in the oven, am I right?
-Well, except for maybe these Peanut Butter Chocolate Chip Cookies…
+Nothing brings on those autumn vibes more than a cozy kitchen filled with smells of fresh baked pumpkin bread in the oven, am I right?
+Well, except for maybe these Peanut Butter Chocolate Chip Cookies.

 Pumpkin season is one my favorite times of year where I look forward to autumn foliage, cool weather and holiday baking.
-However, I tend to use pumpkin puree year-round, rather than just for making treats when the chilly weather hits.
+However, I do tend to use pumpkin puree and my Homemade Pumpkin Pie Spice all year long, rather than just for making treats when the chilly weather hits.

 Why you’ll love this recipe

-- This healthy pumpkin bread is gluten free and low carb keto-friendly
+- Special diet friendly – this healthy pumpkin bread is gluten free, low carb keto, with paleo and low-FODMAP variations

 Ingredients